DRSolve: Dixon Resultant & Polynomial System Solver

 Example

-Use --silent to suppress console output while still writing the solution file:
+Use -v 0 to suppress console output while still writing the solution file:

 Complexity Analysis